Extended-Thunder/send-later/index.md

   between delivering messages.
 You might need to do this if your mail server gets uptight when you attempt to send adjacent messages too quickly or if you send a lot of messages with Send Later and your server gets uptight if you send too many messages in too short a period of time.
+  This is _not_ intended to space out messages by more than a few seconds at most, and bad things will happen if you try to do that.
+For that, look at [scheduling messages with Mail Merge](#mailmerge) and giving the scheduled messages staggered send times.

 <a name="thunderbird-config-editor"></a>
 ### Thunderbird's Config Editor